-Let me start this review by simply saying, if you aren’t using email automation, you are leaving money on the table.
-Plain and simple.
+If you're not using email automation, you are leaving money on the table.

 Let's say you have a list of 1000 people and 400 of them are engaged and read your emails.
 Of that 400, 100 read everything and click on your links.